-Contributed Items Valuation Basis Works of art The Trust utilizes independent appraisals to determine the fair value of donated works of art.
-Contributed services The Trust is the beneficiary of contributed services by the University.
+Contributed Items Valuation Basis Contributed services The Trust is the beneficiary of contributed services by the University.
 Contributed services are an overhead allocation of salaries and other office expenses attributed to services provided by the University for the benefit of the Trust.